ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2023-05-16-Wrong-metric.md

 ## Change your corporate mindset

 In your corporate life, there’s a simple fix for now.
-If you’re a data scientist or analyst, you’ve probably been taught that in interviews for big tech, you need to link every interview answer to the company’s bottom line: growth.
-That needs to change (maybe not in the interview process, though!)

-But instead, **rather than focusing on growth, find the value your company brings to its users and the world, and the negative things it brings to the world, to measure and maximise those things.** It could be a very subtle change, and maybe even results in many of the same metrics like retention.
-You might drop often pointless metrics like engagement, when the engagement is shallow.
+Rather than focusing on growth, find the value your company brings to its users and the world, and the negative things it brings to the world, and strive to measure and maximise those things.
+It could be a very subtle change, and maybe even results in many of the same focuses like user retention.
+Yet truly, if you do that just a little bit, not only will it improve your company’s long term prospects over the next decades, it will make you a far more driven, purposeful employee, as you cut through all the bullshit and evil, and focus on building a good product or service.
+This isn’t a death wish for your company - look at cases like Patagonia who have their entire value proposition as sustainability - by maximising the life and repairability of the clothing they sell you, and sourcing the most sustainable materials for it.

 Truly, if you do that just a little bit, not only will it improve your company’s long term prospects over the next decades, it will make you a far more driven, purposeful employee, as you cut through all the bullshit and evil, and focus on building a good product or service.